AymenSekhri/ISC-Website/API documentations.md

 * INVALIDDATEFORMAT = 2
 * EVENTDOESNOTEXISTS = 3

-This API requires a logged in user with appropriate privilege level and valid session_id in cookies otherwise 400 htttp status code is returned.</br>
+This API requires a logged in user with appropriate privilege level and valid session_id in cookies otherwise 400 http status code is returned.</br>
 This API will apply the decision on the user specified by 'userID' field which is enrolled the event specified by the event' id <int:id> in the URL.</br>
 The 'decision' can be either of the following values :
 * PENDING = 0
 * ACCEPTED = 1
 * REJECTED = 2

 ## api/news
 Get a list of the news.